vision-zjweu/compv.github.io/docs/hw3.md

     - For using the fucntion `warp_and_combine` from task 6, you may want to change it a little bit, since you should make sure you use warped `template` to cover areas in the `scene` completely as shown in Figure 3.
     </div>

 2. *(2 points)* Do something fun with this.
 Submit a synthetically done warp of something interesting.
-We'll have a contest.
 If you do something particularly neat to get the system to work, please write this in the report.

     {{ report }} {{ code }}
     <span class="report">Include the images in your report.</span>